 Use the Dashboard > Users to create, view, modify, or delete users.

 To create a new user and their corresponding User Profile, click the Users page in the Dashboard.
 Click the +Create User button at the top right of the Users page.
 You will be prompted to enter the following information:

-- Repeat Password: retype the user's desired password to ensure that you entered the password correctly.
+- Repeat Password: retype the user's password to ensure that you entered the password correctly.

 - Connection: the database connection to use to authenticate the user.
-The dropdown lists all the configured database connections in your account.
-The connection you use must be associated with a Client.
+The dropdown lists all the configured database connections in your tenant.
+The connection you use must be associated with an Application.

 Fill in the required information and click Save to create the new user.
 For more information refer to: Creating Users via the Management Dashboard.

 The Users page lists the users who are associated with your apps.
 To open a particular user, click the user profile picture or name in the "Name" column.
 The User Details page will open and display information for that user.

 The User Details page has links for four tabs: